 To Strain or Not to Strain

-Traditionally, lime zest is used in the cooking process, then strained out afterwards.
+Traditionally, lime zest is used in the cooking process, then strained out afterwards for a perfectly smooth lime curd.

 Personally, I prefer the method I demonstrate here, as well as in my posts for other citrus curds: